 The word “solstice” comes from the Latin words sol (sun) and sistere (to make stand).
 It evokes a pause: a sense of standing still for a moment in the midst of the fire and going quiet — even as our molecules vibrate and dance faster in the midsummer heat.

 Whether you’re an established yoga teacher, an aspiring teacher, or a dedicated long-time student of yoga, the alchemy of a yogic path promises deep transformation.

-This unique, two-week-long training begins by establishing your svadharma, your own personal path through the many forms and expressions of the yogic life.
+This unique 10-day training begins by establishing your svadharma, your own personal path through the many forms and expressions of the yogic life.
 To identify your svadharma, you’ll proceed from inquiry to action through a series of carefully guided steps:

 • Sankalpa: Clarify your intention so you know where you want to go on the path of yoga.
 Why do I practice?